 University of North Florida – Osprey Cove, Osprey Crossings, Osprey Fountains, Osprey Hall, Osprey Landing, Osprey Village

-University of South Florida – Beacon Hall, Beta Hall, Castor Hall, Cypress Hall, Endeavor Hall, Horizon Hall, Juniper Hall, Kosove Apartments, Magnolia Apartments, Maple Hall, Pinnacle Hall, Poplar Hall, Summit Hall
+University of South Florida – Beacon Hall, Beta Hall, Castor Hall, Cypress Hall, Endeavor Hall, Horizon Hall, House 5, House 10, Juniper Hall, Kosove Apartments, Magnolia Apartments, Maple Hall, Pinnacle Hall, Poplar Hall, Summit Hall

-University of South Florida St. Petersburg – Residence Hall Three, University Student Center
+University of South Florida St. Petersburg – Ibis Hall, Pelican Apartments, Osprey Suites

 University of West Florida – Argo Hall, Heritage Hall, Martin Hall, Pace Hall, Presidents Hall